danilobjr/dotfiles/README.md

 ### Zsh

-There is bunch of aliases for npm, yarn, git, git-flow and configuration files.
+There is bunch of aliases for npm, yarn, git, pacman and configuration files.
 You can modify them at `~/.zshrc`.
-See the whole [aliases list here](zsh/README.md).
+See the whole aliases list [here](zsh/.zshrc).

-A `~/dev/` folder is created in your home directory when Zsh runs at first time.
+A `~/repos` folder is created in your home directory when Zsh runs at first time.
 It is the default folder on Zsh startup.
 I put all my repos there.

 ### Visual Studio Code